 This program, funded by the Australian Renewable Energy Agency (ARENA) and led by the University of Technology Sydney – with on the ground technical expertise from Solar Integrity – is at the forefront of thinking in the emergent clean electricity market.

 Just how do renewable energy systems (coordinated solar, batteries and control systems) get integrated in an electricity network designed to cart power in one direction from Latrobe Valley to points of use, residents, business and industry?
-And indeed, how can this be a win for electricity users – residents, business, industry, the government – and
+And indeed, how can this be a win for electricity users – residents, business, industry, the government – and the planet?

 The extended research trial builds on the commitment of 14 local households in Osbornes Flat / Ben Valley.
 Thanks to those innovative folks.